Deciding on a Point of View for Your Story

 Disadvantages: Slightly less freedom than the unlimited omniscient viewpoint.
 Less intimacy than the first person PoV.

-Wait, what about the second person?
+Wait, what about the second person point of view?

 Although I did mention it above, it is highly unlikely that you will be using second person much if at all in your novel.
 While some inventive stories do manage to use it effectively (starting chapters with brief, first person “letters” for example), the second person doesn’t really tend to work well for full-length novels.
-You do see it sometimes in exposition, when a narrator directly addresses the audience, as well as in children’s’ choose-your-own-adventure novels.
+You do see it sometimes in exposition, when a narrator addresses the audience directly, as well as in children’s’ choose-your-own-adventure novels.
 You might also have noticed that I tend to drop into the second person fairly frequently when writing this blog.

 Past vs. present tense